-Enjoy these rolls as a sweet treat with cream cheese icing.
-Or you may want to try them without the icing served accompanied by your favourite cheese for a savoury snack.
-Happy baking.
+Enjoy these buns as a sweet treat with cream cheese icing.
+Or you may want to try them without the icing served accompanied by your favorite cheese for a savory snack.
+Happy baking!

 1½ lb rhubarb, chopped

 ¾ cup water